ahmadajmi/learning-javascript/chapter2.md

 #### Minify code in production

-Minification is the process of eliminating white space, comments to decrease the size of the JavaScript that will be transfered from the server to the browser, this will help increase the peroformance.
+Minification is the process of eliminating white space, comments to decrease the size of the JavaScript that will be transfered from the server to the browser, this will help increase the performance.

 [Minify files with UglifyJS](https://github.com/gruntjs/grunt-contrib-uglify)